 - Tim Meadows broke his wrist shortly before filming Mean Girls.
 His cast is explained as Carpal Tunnel Syndrome since Carpal Tunnel Syndrome often involves wearing a wrist brace for support when doing repetitive actions such as typing.
 Many people just forget to take them off sometimes.

-- Mark Hamill was in a car accident shortly after the first Star Wars film was released, and this supposedly explains the nearly morticians-grade makeup job he received on the set of The Star Wars Holiday Special to try and disguise the damage to his face.
+- Mark Hamill was in a car accident shortly after A New Hope was released, and this supposedly explains the nearly morticians-grade makeup job he received on the set of The Star Wars Holiday Special to try and disguise the damage to his face.
 He spends the first five minutes of The Empire Strikes Back with snow gear covering his face, and then a wampa smacks him.
-It ended up working out quite well for the character: the injuries had completely healed by Return of the Jedi, and the changes to Hamill's facial structure made him appear much more mature, just like Luke was supposed to be.=
+It ended up working out quite well for the character: the injuries had completely healed by Return of the Jedi, and the changes to Hamill's facial structure made him appear much more mature, just like Luke was supposed to be.

 - Several of the actresses in A League of Their Own were injured filming the baseball scenes, with no attempt made to cover them up as it made them more realistic as having been playing for some time.
 In one case a shot was added to a montage to showcase one actress's gigantic bruise on her hip.